 ESSENTIAL JOB RESPONSIBILITIES

-- Gathers, synthesizes, and analyzes background information relevant to theme strategy and the development of individual programs.
+- Gather, synthesizes, and analyzes background information relevant to organizational strategy and the development of programs.

-- Assists theme members in program and project development and monitoring, as assigned by the theme.
+- Assist in program and project development and monitoring, as assigned by the supervisor.

-- Monitors, tracks, learns from, and reports on theme initiatives and programs.
-Works with staff and consultants to harvest “learnings” from previous and current grantmaking, and to actively disseminate results and “learnings” to other staff, grantees and the field.
+- Monitor, track, learn from, and reports on unit initiatives and programs.
+Work with leadership, staff and consultants to harvest “learnings” from previous and current partnerships and grantmaking.
+Actively disseminate results and “learnings” to other staff, grantees and the field.

-- Assists theme members and other staff with development of web content as needed.
+- Assist staff with development of web content, as needed.

 - Responsible for understanding, implementing, and following the grantmaking processes and policies of RWJF.

-- Represents the Foundation publicly regarding program and theme direction, program funding and grantmaking results.
-Responds to public inquiries about the theme and the application process.
+- Represent the Foundation publicly regarding program and organizational direction, program funding and grantmaking results.

-- Attends outside meetings and conferences for the theme, at the discretion of the theme, and prepares trip reports.
+- Attend external meetings and conferences for the unit and organization, at the discretion of the supervisor, and prepares trip reports to share learning.

-- Two (2) years of related work experience in health or health care related field, preferably in the non-profit or government sector; experience with or knowledge of philanthropy desirable.
+- Experience in health or health care related field, preferably in the non-profit or government sector.
+Knowledge of philanthropy helpful.

-- Excellent interpersonal skills; collegial, energetic; able to develop trusted and positive relationships with colleagues, grantees, consultants, external funders, and others who contribute to program development and management.
+- Interpersonal skills; able to develop trusted relationships with colleagues, grantees, consultants, external funders, and others who contribute to program development and management.

-- Good judgment; self-aware and mature.
-Ability to make decisions, justifies recommendations, responsive and clear.
+- Good judgment, able to make decisions, justifies recommendations, and be responsive and clear.

 PHYSICAL REQUIREMENTS/WORKING CONDITIONS

-The incumbent performs job duties in a normal business office environment.
+The incumbent performs job duties in a traditional business office environment.
 Tasks are generally carried out with no specific or unusual physical or environmental demands.
-While performing the duties of this job the incumbent is regularly required to sit at a desk and work with a computer for extended periods of time.
+While performing the duties of this job the incumbent is regularly required to work at a desk with a computer for extended periods of time.
 Specific physical abilities required by this job include operating basic office equipment such as personal computers, duplicating machines, fax machines and standard office telephones.
 The incumbent may be required to attend meetings, both on-site and off-site, via phone or videoconference.